chromasports/chroma-react-es6-starter/README.md

 ## About

-The aim of this project is to get developers past the initial struggle of the development and build setup of React, ESNext, Webpack & Babel.
-Also to show the best practices I have found along the way.
+The aim of this project is to showcase the use of react, webpack, babel and esnext.

 Just so you are aware, all of this is an experiment!